hotio/website/docs/containers/qbittorrent.md

 ## Troubleshooting a problem

 By default all output is redirected to `/dev/null`, so you won't see anything from the application when using `docker logs`.
 Most applications write everything to a log file too.
-If you do want to see this output with `docker logs`, you can use `-e DEBUG="yes"` to enable this.
+If you do want to see this output with `docker logs`, you can set `DEBUG` to `yes`.